opencollective/opencollective-frontend/README.md

 ## Deployment

+If you want to deploy to staging, you need to push your code to the `staging` branch.
+CircleCI will run the tests on this branch and push to Heroku for you if successful.

+### Manually

-If you want to deploy the app on Heroku, you need to add the remotes:
+If you want to deploy the app on Heroku manually (only for production), you need to add the remotes:

 ```
-git remote add heroku-staging https://git.heroku.com/opencollective-staging-api.git
 git remote add heroku-production https://git.heroku.com/opencollective-prod-api.git
 ```

 Then you can run:

 ```
-git push heroku-staging master
+git push heroku-production master
-git push heroku-staging branch:master
 ```

 ## Databases migrations